-Kirsty Watt has been Head of Academy Ambassadors since October 2014 and has been responsible for the growth of the organisation into a national board recruitment programme.
-Kirsty has led board recruitment for new and growing multi-academy trusts as well as a number of the large system level trusts.
-Before joining Academy Ambassador was head of the academies and funding policy project team at the Department for Education and was responsible for scope and delivery of Ministerial priority reforms.
-Kirsty worked on a range of issues at the Department, including academies, a review of research in education with Dr Ben Goldacre, curriculum and teaching reforms.
+Kirsty Watt has been Head of Academy Ambassadors since October 2014 and has been responsible for the growth of the organisation into a high-calibre board recruitment programme which recently appointed its 900th non-executive director.
+Before joining Academy Ambassadors, Kirsty was Head of the Academies and Funding Policy Project team at the Department for Education and was responsible for scope and delivery of Ministerial priority reforms.
 Kirsty has also worked in the Office of the Deputy Prime Minister and the Cabinet Office.
-Before 2001, Kirsty worked in private PR practice with Colman Getty PR on arts campaigns and on social and business issues for clients including Waterstone’s and the National Portrait Gallery.
+Prior to this, she worked in a private PR practice with Colman Getty PR on arts campaigns and on social and business issues for clients including Waterstones and the National Portrait Gallery.